dnsimple/dnsimple-support/content/articles/account-creation.markdown

 ## New user

-To sign up, go to the [DNSimple website](https://dnsimple.com) and click <label>Sign up</label> or <label>Create an account now</label>.
+To sign up, go to the [DNSimple website](https://dnsimple.com) and click <label>[Get Started](https://dnsimple.com/signup)</label> or <label>[Try free for 30 days](https://dnsimple.com/signup)</label>.
 Fill in your details, and select <label>Join DNSimple</label>.

 That's it!
 You're now a DNSimple user with one account.

 Feel free to explore and see how to manage domains without activating your account.
 Provide payment details to activate your account and start registering domains and adding records.

 ## Adding additional accounts